 FOR IMMEDIATE RELEASE

-“We are extremely pleased to be working with Mason Tillman,” said WSSC General Manager/CEO Jerry N. Johnson.
-“We are confident that Mason Tillman Associates will provide the Commission with exemplary services based on their years of experience in understanding complex MBE contract practices and programs and their successes in conducting comprehensive disparity studies.”
+“We are extremely pleased to be working with MGT,” said WSSC General Manager/CEO Jerry N. Johnson.
+“We are confident that MGT will provide the Commission with exemplary services based on their years of experience in understanding complex MBE contract practices and programs and their successes in conducting comprehensive disparity studies.”

-“The SLMBE Office is dedicated to fostering a business environment that is inclusive in purchasing practices and expands contract opportunities and cultivates the growth of small, local and minority businesses.
+“The Small Local Minority Business Enterprise (SLMBE) Office is dedicated to fostering a business environment that is inclusive in purchasing practices and expands contract opportunities and cultivates the growth of small, local and minority businesses.
 This adds value to the Commission and our community,” states Towanda Livingston, Director of WSSC’s SLMBE Office.
 “The Disparity Study is key to our commitment.
-It engages the Commission’s key stakeholders.
-And it communicates our effort to further develop the SLMBE Program that is both effective and legally sufficient.”
+It engages the Commission’s key stakeholders and it communicates our effort to further develop an MBE Program that is both effective and legally compliant”

-Mason Tillman is scheduled to report its findings to WSSC at the end of November 2010.
+MGT is scheduled to report its findings to WSSC in April 2016.

 For 100 years, WSSC has proudly served the citizens of Prince George’s and Montgomery counties – providing drinking water that has always met strict Safe Drinking Water Act standards and protecting the environment through vital water resource recovery services.
 Our vision is to be THE world-class water utility, where excellent products and services are always on tap.